cborchert/learn-langchain-1/README.md

 Now you can run the individual example using `ts-node --esm ./examples/<EXAMPLE FILE NAME>.ts`

+Note that certain examples use data from the untracked `./_sources` directory.
+You will need to create and populate this directory yourself.
+I suggest copying the `./_example_sources` directory and renaming it to `./_sources` to get started.

 # Dev and build

 - `npx turbo run build lint format` to run build scripts quickly in parallel